bitmuster/AnyMate/README.txt

 -------------------

-An explanation and examples how configuration files are build is contained in the file template.anymate.
+An explanation and examples how configuration files are build is contained in the file template.json.
 Use this one as template for enhancements.

 To avoid Problems in commands please avoid the ' Character, this would confuse bash.